twinfoundation/docs/README.md

-# GTSC Docs
+# TWIN Docs

-This is the main repository for the GTSC documentation.
+This is the main repository for the TWIN documentation.

 ## Installation